teawizardry/teawizardry.github.io/docs/_posts/2021-10-31-plague-doctor-costume.markdown

 ![cloak](/images/PXL_20210927_210301104.jpg "cloak")

 With the base outfit complete, I scoured a local market for props to great success.
 This cool syringe from the 1800s and tiny bottles for potions were great additions.
+I got the cane off eBay, and while it's a little cheaply made it looks nice.
 I also bought a plague doctor belt from Spirit Halloween that I modified to look more steampunk.

 ![prop 1](/images/PXL_20211030_174941406.jpg "prop 1")
 ![prop 2](/images/PXL_20211030_174515445.jpg "prop 2")